-Following are just a few, among many, of the speechwriter’s rhetorical devices that, when used in the right place and at the right time, will make your words shine.
+The speechwriter has many rhetorical devices that, when used in the right place and at the right time, make words powerful and memorable.

 Alliteration is the repeated sound of the first or second letter in a series of words, or the repetition of the same letter sounds in stressed syllables of a phrase, as in the line from Coleridge’s ‘Rime of the ancient mariner’ – ‘for the sky and the sea, and the sea and the sky.’